brmagr/Code-Louisville-Project2-C-.NET/Readme.md

 https://www.visualstudio.com/vs/community/

-> This project requires the following NuGet packages: bootstrap, EntityFramework v6, and Microsoft.AspNet.Mvc They should be downloaded automatically by visual studio, but you may need to re-download them if they don't.
+> This project requires the following NuGet packages: bootstrap, EntityFramework v6, and Microsoft.AspNet.Mvc They should be downloaded automatically by Visual Studio, but you may need to re-download them if they don't.

 ### How to view project